 - perforations in the track

 - tears in the track (particularly around traction holes on studded tracks)

 - lugs that are broken or torn off, exposing portions of rods

 - delamination of the rubber

 - broken rods

 - broken studs (studded tracks)

 - bent studs (studded tracks)

 - missing studs

 - studs that are torn off the track

-- missing track guide(s).
+- missing track guide(s)

+- also, ensure that studs nuts are tightened to the recommended torque.

-On Ice Series pre-studded tracks, broken or missing studs can not be replaced.
+On pre-studded tracks, broken or missing studs can not be replaced.